This is Why Singaporeans Love to Lim Kopi | campus.sg

-Singapore had her first taste of Kopi in the early 1900s.
-Back then, many Chinese worked as domestics for the influx of foreign businessmen.
-But soon, they quit their jobs en masse to start up food stalls — what we still fondly call kopitiams — to serve the budding European working population.
+Singapore had her first taste of kopi in the early 1900s.
+Back then, many Chinese worked as domestic servants for the influx of foreign businessmen.
+But once the left their jobs (mostly due to their bosses relocating) they went on to open coffee shops – fondly called kopitiams – to continue doing what they do best.
 With these kopitiams came the high brow Western custom of coffee drinking.

 Alas, the locals were too poor to afford the high-quality Arabica beans that the Westerners so fancied for a premium brew, the very same ones that make your fancy Starbucks lattes.
 They could only afford the cheaper Robusta beans, which were bitter to the bone with almost twice the caffeine content of Arabica beans.

-Kopi was not the only thing adapted from the Europeans, we’ve also stolen and modified their entire traditional breakfast set.
-Just as coffee is accompanied by English toast and eggs in Europe, we have our very own kaya toast and soft-boiled eggs in Singapore.
+Kopi was not the only thing adapted from the Europeans; we’ve also stolen and modified their entire traditional breakfast set.
+Just as coffee is accompanied by toast and soft-boiled eggs served in the shell (with the top cracked open) in Europe, we have our very own version: kaya toast and soft-boiled eggs served in a saucer with dollops of soy sauce and pepper.
+In both versions, the bread is dipped in the gooey egg.

-Kaya, a curd consisting of coconut, eggs, green pandan leaves and sugar, was introduced to Singapore by the Chinese ship workers back in the 19th century and still remains a national favourite to this day.
-This, lathered on thin, crispy, buttered toast, coupled with the runny soft-boiled eggs and a cup of aromatic Kopi is the best way to start your day, the Singaporean way!
+The history of kaya is often debated.
+Some say it’s inspired by a Portuguese dessert, sericaia, which is made from eggs, sugar, milk and cinnamon.
+Others say it was a modified version of fruit jams by the Hainanese cooks hired by as cooks aboard British ships.
+Either way, kaya was already around back in the 19th century, and still remains a national favourite to this day.
+This, lathered on thin, crispy, buttered toast, coupled with the runny soft-boiled eggs and a cup of aromatic kopi is the best way to start your day, the Singaporean way!

-If you are a Singapore reading this post, you might go “CHEY so what!
+If you are a Singapore reading this, you might go “CHEY so what!
 I even know how to order Phah Kiu Peng (Milo Peng), Neslo (Coffee-milo) and Yuan-Yang (Coffee-tea) ok!”
+Well, here’s a side of our kopitiam culture that you’ve probably never heard of before:

 1. In the 1930s, coffee roasters fried the beans with opium-infused water to make customers addicted to the brew and to keep them coming back for more.